FundusQ-Net: a Regression Quality Assessment Deep Learning Algorithm for Fundus Images Quality Grading: Introduction

 In 2021, Karlsson et al. \cite{Karlsson2021AutomaticScale} proposed a novel continuous quality scale.
 The quality score lay on a scale of 0.0 to 1.0, taking into consideration two features: focus and contrast.
 In their work they first extracted the relevant features using various filters, and then used a random forest regression algorithm to estimate the score for each feature.
 Their database consisted of 787 retinal oximetry images, which is an imaging modality closely related to fundus photography, and 253 DFIs.
 After choosing the threshold of 0.625, they measured their results on the binary-labeled DRIMDB database and achieved an accuracy of 98.1\%.

-In 2022, Shi et al. \cite{Shi2022AssessmentAnalysis} This study introduces the ARIA model.
-In addition to distinguishing between Good and Bad DFIs, the model was also capable of distinguishing between eye-abnormality-associated-poor-quality and artifact-associated-poor-quality on color fundus retinal images.
-The study utilized a database of 2434 retinal images, including 1439 good quality and 995 poor quality images.
-The method achieved a sensitivity, specificity, and accuracy of 98.0\%, 99.1\%, and 98.6\%, respectively, for distinguishing between good and poor quality images and 92.2\%, 93.8\%, and 93.\%, respectively, for differentiating between the two types of poor quality images.
-In external validation, the ARIA method achieved an area under the ROC curve of 0.997 for overall quality classification and 0.915 for the classification of the two types of poor quality.
+In 2022, Shi et al. \cite{Shi2022AssessmentAnalysis} introduced the ARIA model.
+In addition to distinguishing between “Good” and “Bad” quality DFIs, the model was also capable of distinguishing between eye-abnormality-associated-poor-quality and artifact-associated-poor-quality on color fundus retinal images.
+The study utilized a database of 2434 retinal images, including 1439 good quality and 995 bad quality images.
+The method achieved a sensitivity, specificity, and accuracy of 98.0\%, 99.1\%, and 98.6\%, respectively, for distinguishing between good and poor quality images and 92.2\%, 93.8\%, and 93\%, respectively, for differentiating between the two types of poor quality images.
+In external validation, the ARIA model achieved an AUC of 0.997 for overall quality classification and 0.915 for the classification of the two types of poor quality.

 In 2023, Guo et al. \cite{Guo2023LearningRegularization} proposed a deep CNN based method DFI quality assessment.
 The method utilizes a dual-path CNN architecture with attention blocks, as well as label smoothing and cost-sensitive regularization techniques to improve performance.
 The authors used the EyeQ dataset, which has been previously used Fu et al. \cite{Fu2019EvaluationColor-spaces}, using the same train/test split.
 In addition, they have manually annotated 20,000 DFIs which were used for the train set.
 They reported a 0.91 Kappa score, and precision, recall, and F1-score of 0.89, 0.88, and 0.88 respectively.